apigee/apigee-client-php/README.md

 ## Edge for Hybrid Cloud: Alpha Release

-Support for [Apigee hybrid API](https://docs.apigee.com/hybrid/reference-overview) have been added to this library but is considered to be an alpha.
+Support for [Apigee hybrid API](https://docs.apigee.com/hybrid/reference-overview) has been added to this library but is considered to be an alpha.
 If you run into any problems, add an issue to our [GitHub issue queue](https://github.com/apigee/apigee-client-php/issues).

 ## Installing the client library